daggilli/gpiowsserver/docs/commands.md

 ```

 ### Errors
-If a command is unreconised or malformed the server will respons with:
+If a command is unrecognised or malformed the server will respond with:
 ```json
 {
   "messageType": "error",